 Do I need to provide my own supplies for camps?

-- For the Discover at Home camps, all materials are readily available at home for the activities.
+- For the Discover at Home activities, all materials are readily available at home.

-- For the Self-paced and Zoom camps, a camp kit is provided with specialty items to be used along with a list of materials needed from home.
+- For the Self-paced camp kits, a camp kit is provided with specialty items to be used along with a list of materials needed from home.

 Kit pick up will be at Discovery Lab and times will be emailed with camp confirmation.
 Home delivery in Tulsa County is available at an additional fee.
 Contact email@example.com for any questions regarding camp kit pickup.